Review: A Season with the Patagonia Danner Wading Boots

 Some fly fishermen love felt soles as they can provide excellent grip on slippery river beds.

-The Facts of the new Patagonia Danner Boots
+Verdict on the Patagonia Danner Boots

 The Patagonia Danner certainly don’t come cheap at a price point of $499 – $549.
 Once you’ll experience their comfort and fit, I am pretty sure you will think they are worth it.
 In previous wading boots I’ve used I had to replace after a few years (I spend about 50 days on the water a year).